 Here are a few examples of some waning moon rituals for you to try at home –

-Waning moon rituals can be a powerful tool for personal growth and spiritual practices.
-By letting go of what no longer serves us during this phase, we can create space for new beginnings and growth.
+Waning moon phase rituals can be SUCH a powerful tool for personal growth.
+By letting go of what no longer serves you during this phase, you can create space for new beginnings and growth.

 1. Journal and release